Fishtek Marine has successfully developed a range

 The first £150,000 of investment will be earmarked for SEIS and the remaining shares for EIS (both subject to final formal approval from HMRC).
 Shares will be allocated to SEIS on a strictly first come, first served basis.

 The shares are transferable but they are not listed on any recognised investment exchange, which means that investors will be largely reliant on the directors of the company for procuring an exit.
 An investor who wishes to sell their shares in the meantime will have to find a willing buyer and agree a price with them, which in practice could be difficult.

-The offer opens on 12 July and closes at noon on 7 September 2018, unless the £900,000 target has been reached earlier or the offer is extended by the directors at their sole discretion.
+The offer is scheduled to close at noon on 31 May 2019, unless the £900,000 target has been reached earlier or the offer is extended by the directors at their sole discretion.